haberdashPI/Weber.jl/docs/src/extend.md

 This demonstrates one last important concept.
-When calling `addcolumn`, the function [`top`](@ref) is called on the experiment to get the top-most version of the experiment, so that any functionality of versions above the current one will be utilized in the call to `addcolumn`.
+When calling `addcolumn`, the function [`top`](@ref) is called on the experiment to get the top-most version of the experiment.
+This is done so that any functionality of versions above the current one will be utilized in the call to `addcolumn`.

+!!! note "When to use `next` and `top`"

+    As a general rule, inside an extended method, when you call the same function which that method implements, you should pass `next(experiment)` while all other functions taking ane experiment argument should be passed `top(experiment)`.

 # The private interface of run-time objects.

-Most of the functionality above is for the extension of [setup-time](@ref setup_time) functionality.
+Most of the functionality above is for the extension of [setup-time](@ref setup_time) behavior.
 However, there are two ways to implement new run-time
-functionality: the generation of new kinds of events and the creation of new kinds of moments.
+behavior: the generation of custom events and custom moments.

 ## Custom Events

-Extensions to [`poll_events`](@ref) can be used to generate new subtypes of the abstract type `Weber.ExpEvent`.
-These events should be tagged with the [`@event`](@ref) macro, to ensure proper pre-compilation of moment functions.
-Such events can implement new methods for the existing [public functions on events](event.md) or their own new functions.
+Extensions to [`poll_events`](@ref) can be used to notify watcher functions ofnew kinds of events.
+An event is an object that inherits from `Weber.ExpEvent` and which is tagged with the [`@event`](@ref) macro.
+Custom events can implement new methods for the existing [public functions on events](event.md) or their own new functions.

-If you define new functions, instead of leveraging the existing event methods, they should generally have some default behavior for all `ExpEvent` objects, so it is easy to call the method on any event a watcher moment receives.
+If you define new functions, instead of leveraging the existing ones, they should generally have some default behavior for all `ExpEvent` objects, so it is easy to call the method on any event a watcher moment receives.